 Ongoing Expenses

-Now that you’ve figured out the details related to the actual purchase, consider the expenses that will accrue once you are a homeowner.
-This is a very important step when budgeting for buying a house.
-These recurring charges are a vital part of the calculations of how much home you can afford.
+Now that you’ve figured out the details related to the actual purchase, consider the expenses that will accrue once you’re a homeowner.
+Recurring charges are a vital part of the calculations of how much home you can afford.

 Monthly Charges

 First, consider how much you’ll be spending every month on your monthly mortgage payment and related costs.
-PITIA (principal, interest, property taxes, homeowners insurance, and other assessments) is an acronym describing all the components of a mortgage payment.
+Principal, interest, property taxes, homeowners insurance, and other assessments (PITIA) are the components of a mortgage payment.
 Here’s how it breaks down:

 • P: The principal is the “meat” of the monthly payment amount — paying down the principal will reduce the loan balance.